 There is an income tax that you will need to pay on sums exceeding 300 euro

-To sum things up, Loto is a safe and easy to play game.
+To sum things up, Loto is safe and easy-to-play game.
 It doesn’t come with many bells and whistles, but the great odds and the reputation of the game make it worth trying.